 It’s important to also consider universal supports for all students who are less comfortable in group settings.
 Some students may thrive speaking up and writing ideas on a discussion forum but are less successful sharing over video in a classroom setting.
 Remain flexible and allow for all types of sharing and collaboration techniques based on the modality and comfort of your individual students.

-3. Make time for socio-emotional learning
+3. Make time for social and emotional learning

 COVID-19 has proven to be a difficult time for our society, especially for children, who are still developing and trying to understand their changing circumstances.
 Whether you’re remote or in person, educators must create the environment and opportunities in which student growth is possible.
 To help your students process this shared experience, teachers must make time for activities that promote socio-emotional learning during the week.
 This will help students feel supported by their learning environment and build skills to cope, heal, and thrive.